 Dura-Foam keeps you cool in the Summer and warm in the Winter.

 SPF Foam Roofing Insulates The Ideal Location

-A Spray Polyurethane Foam (SPF) roof puts the insulation in the ideal location, at the building's exterior.
-Hot rays of sun are deflected before they have a chance to be absorbed by the roof structure, and cold winter air does not have a chance to cool the roof structure.
+A Spray Polyurethane Foam (SPF) roof puts the insulation in the ideal location, at the building’s exterior.
+Hot rays of sun are deflected before they have a chance to be absorbed by the roof structure, and cold winter air does not have a chance to cool the underlying roof structure and attic spaces.
 By insulating the exterior roof surface with a Dura-Foam Roofing System, the roof structure is maintained at indoor temperature improving energy efficiency.
-With Dura-Foam Roofing System, interior temperature becomes more comfortable and energy costs are reduced dramatically!
+With Dura-Foam Roofing System, interior temperature becomes more comfortable and energy costs are reduced significantly.

 Rigid polyurethane foam has the highest insulation R-Value of all insulation materials.
 Based on an R-value of 6.25, polyurethane foam is more than twice as effective as fiberglass, cellulose, and other common types of insulation.
 However, the R-value test does not take into account some very significant energy loss factors.
 First, air infiltration is not taken into consideration in the R-value test.
 In real-world environments, porous insulations such as fiberglass and cellulose are always subject to moisture and infiltration.
 Second, porous insulation materials absorb moisture.
 Introducing moisture into insulation is like trying to stay warm while wearing a damp jacket.
 Third, wall and roof cavities containing porous insulation are subject to the stack effect where air tends to rise vertically through the wall reducing efficiency.
 Finally, the R-value test does not take into account seams in insulation.
 Seams between panels of rigid foam board or insulation bats also result in significant energy losses.